hrsetyono/wp-vue-boilerplate/README.md

 ## Register and Forgot Password

 WordPress doesn't have native APIs for Register and Forgot Password.
-So we need to implement it on our own:
+So we need to implement them on our own.

+Check out the sample code from our Wiki.
+This boilerplate works out-of-the-box with these samples:

 - [Register API](https://github.com/hrsetyono/wp-vue-boilerplate/wiki/API-%E2%80%93-User-Register)
 - [Forgot Password API](https://github.com/hrsetyono/wp-vue-boilerplate/wiki/API-%E2%80%93-Forgot-Password)

-This boilerplate works out of the box with the sample API above.

 ## SVG Loader